- Terrorism? دہشت گردی کیا

 Islamic Extremism is a Product of Western Imperialism

-As we struggle to come to terms with the latest terrorist attacks in Brussels, it is important that we understand the causes of such extremism.
+It is important that we understand the causes of such extremism.
 After all, Islamic extremism was virtually unknown fifty years ago and suicide bombings were inconceivable.
 And yet today it seems that we are confronted with both on a daily basis.

 So what happened to bring Islamic fundamentalism to the forefront of global politics?